healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Boiling Time: 7m 14s

-For the common electric kettles (not gooseneck) like the Mueller, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
-The product took 7 minutes and 14 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).
+We evaluate all common electric kettles (not goosenecks) for the time they take to boil 1.5 liters of water—a middle ground of their capacity.
+The Mueller took 7 minutes and 14 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).

-This result was quite fast and comparable to other kettles with the same 1500 W of power in our data, worthy of a 7.8/10.
+This result was quite fast yet comparable to other kettles with the same 1500 W of power in our data, worthy of a 7.8/10 score.

 ### Energy Consumption